Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Overall Ratings

 The overall ratings are meant to give our readers a quick look at which products are worth further research.
-It gives you a broad idea of how smoothly they operate, how well they’re built, and whether or not they are user friendly.
+It gives you a broad idea of how smoothly they operate, how well they’re built, and whether or not they are easy to use.

-These final ratings are composites of the separate category scores: Performance makes up 60% while another 25% is from Design; the remaining 15% comes from other aspects that may have an effect on your experience.
+These final ratings are composites of separate category scores, with Performance making up 60% and Design 25%.
+The remaining 15% comes from Usability, which evaluates aspects that have an effect on our experience using the products.

 Under each of these three major categories are subcategories to help further differentiate good garbage disposals from the rest.
-Each subcategory contributes a proportion of points that later on adds up to the main category.
-Design, for example, is made up of Build Quality, Motor Quality, and Grind Chamber Quality evaluations.
+Each subcategory contributes a proportion that later on adds up to the main category.
+To evaluate Design, for example, we put our attention on Build Quality, Motor Quality, and Grind Chamber Quality.

 Our Setup

-Initially, we intended to run all of our tests in an actual kitchen.
-That proved impractical, though, due to the restricted space.
-So our team opted instead for a hand-crafted counter that fits in our lab.
-It gave us extra room to maneuver during difficult tests.
+Initially, we intended to run all of our tests in actual kitchens.
+The notion, however, turned out impractical due to the restricted space that impedes important data.
+So our team opted instead for a custom sink that fits in our lab, giving us sufficient room for the entire process in general and maneuvers during difficult tests in specific.

-The whole counter is made of 24-gauge stainless steel, from the legs to the basin.
+The frame counter and the sink is made of 24-gauge stainless steel, from legs to the basin.
 For a little more weight and stability, we fixed each of the legs with 17.5 pounds worth of cement, totaling 70 pounds added to the setup.
-Though crude-looking, the whole thing is essentially a portable kitchen counter.
+The whole thing is essentially a heavy-duty portable kitchen counter.

 Performance (60%)